-As an innovation consultancy we’ve been globally involved in lots of innovation projects.
+As an innovation consultancy, we’ve been involved in innovation projects around the globe.
 This means we have cooperated with many different profiles within the field of innovation.
-Companies finally seem to understand the necessity of an innovation strategy.
-For me this was a good reason to make a list of all these different profiles.
-It might give people insights in the different roles they could use during their innovation process.
+So we thought we’d make a list of all the different job titles we’ve encountered in hopes that it might give you insights into the various roles you could use during your innovation process.

-Since many people are allowed to choose their own job title, there is a lot of overlap between some descriptions.
-This makes it really challenging to find differences between different roles.
-We also noticed that some people even choose multiple job titles (one of our own team is guilty).
+Of course, as many people are allowed to choose their own job titles, some descriptions overlap.
+This makes it really challenging to determine the differences between varying roles.
+Some people even pick multiple job titles (there are a few guilty parties in our very own team).